asif-kamal/asif-kamal.github.io/_posts/2020-04-10-the_fun_and_the_trouble_with_coding.markdown

 ActiveRecord Validations

 They are used to *validate* data being saved to the database.
 If for example for an email params a user incorrectly types in an email address, the entry will not be kept.
-The methods     .create    .save     and   .update    all use validations automatically to ensure no old records are resaved.
+The methods     .create    .save     and   .update    all use validations automatically to ensure the data being saved is valid.
 If I use !(bang) on the  .create    .save   and    .update methods I will receive an exception for invaild data.

 ActiveRecord validations help me keep an active record of data in my database.
 Which is the point.